 India is home to 70% of the world’s tigers, 55% of the world’s elephants, all 400 remaining Asiatic lions, all 2700 Indian rhinos, all 2500 dholes, etc. Very dubious numbers if you see what some of them were decades ago.
 But most of all, India has a huge responsibility here.
 Having so many species on the brink of extinction in their last resort is both wonderful and disturbing.
 Don’t forget all these animals share the land with 1,37 billion people.
 I’m very curious about how this will evolve in the near future.
 And the most important thing India proves here is that developing countries do have the capacity to regulate their laws and discipline their people.
 And as a result of that, achieve very successful conservation goals…

 Personally, I think the influence of a country’s religion on other living things is directly related, but not always.
 Both Islam and Hinduism state respect for planet earth and all living things in it.
 India wins this one big time and living creatures in India are lucky to live in that part of the world.
 How come?
 What went wrong here Indonesia?
-Is it because of this old Javan tradition that hundreds of species are on the brink of extinction in Indonesia?
+Is it because of this old Javan tradition that hundreds of species are on the brink of extinction?
 For the birds, apparently so.
 But other animals, like pangolins (the world’s most traded animal), are killed and captured for selling to the Chinese.
-So money is also overruling the holy book and makes humans live in sin (surprised?).
+So money is also overruling the holy book (surprised?).
 Even though they call themselves followers of the holy word?
-For me, this makes not much sense.
 How can India be so different in the above aspects when they are even poorer than Indonesia (on average).
-Why don’t Indian people live in sin and sell all the living creatures in their country to the Chinese?
+Why don’t Indian people sell all the living creatures in their country and sell them to the Chinese?
 Is it because of better discipline in following the law, is it because of better nationwide law enforcement or is it because people are more loyal to their religion??

 Damn, no sleep for me tonight…